yzdxs/learn-anything/readme.md

 ## neuroscience

+### 00: principles of neural science

 ### [01: molecular basis of neuropharmacology: a foundation for clinical neuroscience](https://my.mindnode.com/ryVUUpnoDx9mYcpXqJVkzdMH9MeyESsy5fWuSnN1)

-### thinking, fast and slow
+### 11: thinking, fast and slow

-### 00: principles of neural science

 ## chemistry

+### 1982: modern quantum chemistry: introduction to advanced electronic structure theory

+### 1997: tryptamines i have known and loved: the chemistry continues

 ### 13: drugs 2.0: the web revolution that's changing how the world gets high

-### 1997: tryptamines i have known and loved: the chemistry continues

-### 1982: modern quantum chemistry: introduction to advanced electronic structure theory

 ## design